You are here

 - are communicating updates on this webpage and also the Medicine Shortage Reports Database.

-The TGA met with Novo Nordisk, pharmaceutical wholesalers and the following health professional groups and peak obesity organisations to manage the shortage and the return of supply now that shipments of Ozempic are arriving again:
+We have been routinely meeting with Novo Nordisk, pharmaceutical wholesalers and the following health professional groups and peak obesity organisations to manage the shortage:

 - the Australian Medical Association (AMA)